 5.6.1.5B Service request procedure for UE attached for access to RLOS not accepted by the network

 If the service request for UE attached for access to RLOS cannot be accepted by the network, the UE shall perform the procedures as described in subclause 5.6.1.5.

+Then if:

-Then if the UE is in the same selected PLMN where the last service request was attempted,
+a) the UE is in the same selected PLMN where the last service request was attempted and rejected;

+b) the service request procedure was rejected with an EMM cause value other than #9, #10 and #40; and

+c) timer T3346 is not running,

 the UE shall:

 a) detach locally, if not detached already, and perform a PLMN selection according to 3GPP TS 23.122 [6] to attempt EPS attach for access to RLOS via another PLMN.